Kotlin/kotlin-spec/src/kotlin.core/declarations.md

 where each of $p_i$ may be one of the following:

-* regular constructor parameter $name: type$
+* regular constructor parameter $name: type$;
-* read-only property constructor parameter $val name: type$
+* read-only property constructor parameter $val name: type$;
-* mutable property constructor parameter $var name: type$
+* mutable property constructor parameter $var name: type$.

 Property constructor parameters, together with being regular constructor parameters, also declare class properties of the same name and type.
 One can consider them to have the following syntactic expansion.

 ```kotlin
 class Foo(i: Int, val d: Double, var s: String) : Super(i, d, s) {}